angry man infront of noisy fridge

 Is it normal for a fridge to make a noise?

-If you are wondering: is it normal for a fridge to make a noise, the answer is yes.
+If you are wondering whether it is normal for a fridge to make a noise, the answer is yes!
 Most fridges, despite their promise of quiet operations, will emit some noise.
-Generally, if your fridge is making a humming noise, this could be perfectly normal because your condenser fan and compressor are working optimally.
-As pieces of machinery that make your appliance work, they will emit some noises, although these should be relatively quiet.
+Generally, if your fridge is making a soft humming noise, this could be perfectly normal because your condenser fan and compressor are working optimally.
+These components are essential for your appliance’s operation and will emit some noise, although they should be relatively quiet.
+However, if your refrigerator is making an extremely loud buzzing sound, the compressor might be the cause, and it could be time to repair or replace it.

 Other noises that are normal for a fridge to make include a cracking or popping sound, which could be due to expansion and contraction of the fridge due to changes in temperature.
 A sizzling sound is also quite common and this is usually when water drips the defrost heater.